Almost Home (Mariah Carey song): Commercial performance

 In France, the song managed to peak at number 185.
 The song sold 19,000 digital downloads in its debut week in the United States.
 Despite the weak performance, "Almost Home" managed to peak within the top 20 on the R&B Songs and the Adult Contemporary charts at number 18 and 20 respectively.
 In Lebanon, the song peaked at number 10, becoming the artist's first top 10 hit in the country.
 "Almost Home" has sold 48,000 digital downloads in the United States as of February 2014.

 Music video

 Synopsis and background

-Following the announcement of the single, it was revealed that Carey had recorded an accompanying music video for it with David LaChapelle, who previously directed the music video for Carey's "Loverboy" (2001).
+Following the announcement of the single, it was revealed that Carey had recorded an accompanying music video, directed by David LaChapelle, who previously directed the music video for Carey's "Loverboy" (2001).
 On February 19, 2013, a teaser of the video was aired on Good Morning America.
 The video premiered on March 8, 2013 at Carey's VEVO channel, the same day Oz the Great and Powerful hit theaters.
 LaChapelle captures the singer belting the Stargate co-produced song, alone, while donning a floor-length black gown.
 The photographer-director incorporates footage from the fantasy feature throughout the 3 1/2-minute-long visual.